Yes! You CAN make Roux in a Microwave. Try it with this Chicken and Smoked Sausage Gumbo recipe. Trust me, it works!

 Gumbo is like meatloaf.
-Everybody prefers mama’s unless mama doesn’t make it.
-Like mine.
+Everybody prefers their own mama’s meatloaf, unless mama doesn’t make it.
+Mine didn’t.
 So I had to figure it out myself.

-Disclaimer: I’m not Cajun nor do I claim to be an expert in their cuisine although I did honeymoon with my insurance man in New Orleans.
+Disclaimer: I’m not Cajun nor do I claim to be an expert in their cuisine although I did honeymoon with my husband in New Orleans.
 Does that count?
 Actually, I don’t remember much about the food on that trip so I doubt it.

 I first ate gumbo at my brother-in-law’s (Phil) house years ago.
 He was adamant about the absence of tomatoes in his recipe.
 I ended up loving his gumbo and his no-tomato policy, so I do the same.

 Regarding okra in gumbo: We love it but the Cajun police will not arrest you if you leave it out.

 - 3/4 cup flour